openstack/openstack-manuals/doc/config-ref-rst/source/tables/swift-proxy-server-app-proxy-server.rst

    * - ``sorting_method`` = ``shuffle``
      - No help text available for this option.
    * - ``swift_owner_headers`` = ``x-container-read, x-container-write, x-container-sync-key, x-container-sync-to, x-account-meta-temp-url-key, x-account-meta-temp-url-key-2, x-container-meta-temp-url-key, x-container-meta-temp-url-key-2, x-account-access-control``
      - These are the headers whose conf file for values will only be shown to the list of swift_owners.
 The exact default definition of a swift_owner is headers> up to the auth system in use, but usually indicates administrative responsibilities. paste.deploy to use for auth.
-To use tempauth set to: `egg:swift#tempauth` each request
+To use tempauth set to:
    * - ``timing_expiry`` = ``300``
      - No help text available for this option.
    * - ``use`` = ``egg:swift#proxy``